kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - `mount | grep '^cgroup2'` should show `/sys/fs/cgroup` mounted with `rw`.
 - `mkdir /sys/fs/cgroup/test && rmdir /sys/fs/cgroup/test` should succeed.

-If the runtime does not advertise `supports_cgroup_options` via the node-level `NodeFeatures`, the kubelet emits a [`FailedNodeDeclaredFeaturesCheck`](https://github.com/kubernetes/kubernetes/blob/v1.36.0/pkg/kubelet/events/event.go#L42) event on the pod, the existing pattern for "pod requires a node feature that is not available."
+If the runtime does not advertise `supports_cgroup_mount_mode` via the node-level `NodeFeatures`, the kubelet emits a [`FailedNodeDeclaredFeaturesCheck`](https://github.com/kubernetes/kubernetes/blob/v1.36.0/pkg/kubelet/events/event.go#L42) event on the pod, the existing pattern for "pod requires a node feature that is not available."
 If the host is on cgroup v1 or lacks `nsdelegate`, pod startup fails with a kubelet validation error identifying the cause.

 - [x] Events
-  - Event Reason: `FailedNodeDeclaredFeaturesCheck` when the container runtime does not advertise `supports_cgroup_options`.
+  - Event Reason: `FailedNodeDeclaredFeaturesCheck` when the container runtime does not advertise `supports_cgroup_mount_mode`.
 - [ ] API .status
 - [ ] Other (treat as last resort)